-Getting mobile internet in Vancouver is easy — but choosing the wrong option can cost you more than expected.
+Getting mobile internet in Vancouver is easy, but choosing the wrong option can cost more than expected.

-Vancouver is one of the most popular travel destinations in Canada, known for places like Stanley Park, Capilano Suspension Bridge, and its scenic waterfront.
+Vancouver is one of Canada’s most popular travel destinations, known for Stanley Park, Capilano Suspension Bridge, Granville Island, scenic waterfront views, and mountain access.

 While exploring the city, reliable mobile internet is essential for: